laurakond/artly-api/README.md

 ### Used code

 - Bid model status field logic
   - I was struggling to understand how to approach the logic for my bid model status field.
-I was able to find a solution after speaking to a mentor, reading a couple of articles, DRF documentation and looking at a felow student’s [code](https://github.com/AsiaWi/snap-it-up-backend) that had similar functionality in their code.
+I was able to find a solution after speaking to a mentor, reading a couple of articles, DRF documentation.
+  - I also referred to AsiaWi's [Snap it up](https://github.com/AsiaWi/snap-it-up-backend/blob/main/offers/views.py) snippet of code to help me write the logic and functionality for my Bid views.
     - other resources are noted in the general resources section.

 ### General resources: